Isiah Kiner-Falefa Player Props: Yankees vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 16th-ranked team ERA across all league pitching staffs (4.23).
+- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.21).

-- Marlins pitchers combine to rank 14th in baseball in home runs surrendered (135 total, 1.2 per game).
+- Marlins pitchers combine to rank 13th in baseball in home runs given up (135 total, 1.1 per game).

-- In his last appearance on Sunday against the Texas Rangers, the right-hander threw six innings, giving up four earned runs while surrendering six hits.
+- The right-hander last appeared on Monday against the Cincinnati Reds, when he threw 4 2/3 innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.